isomerpages/sndgo-corp/pages/JLD Innovation Challenge.md

 [The Science Centre Singapore]() is sponsoring the following challenge statement on gamifying sustainability:

-**How might we design a system that promotes interest to monitor and manage sustainability-related information from multiple sources for visualisation and to encourage sustainable practices?**
+<div class="row" style="font-size:22px; color: #a6221c; background-color: #f3f3f3; padding: 20px 20px 20px 20px;">How might we design a system that promotes interest to monitor and manage sustainability-related information from multiple sources for visualisation and to encourage sustainable practices?</div>

 [Lendlease Global Commercial REIT]() is sponsoring the following challenge statement on optimising energy usage:

-**How might we design a smart building management system that can optimise energy consumption throughout the day while still delivering thermal comfort to building occupants?**
+<div class="row" style="font-size:22px; color: #a6221c; background-color: #f3f3f3; padding: 20px 20px 20px 20px;">How might we design a smart building management system that can optimise energy consumption throughout the day while still delivering thermal comfort to building occupants?</div>

 [Ng Teng Fong General Hospital]() and [Jurong Community Hospital]() are co-sponsoring the following challenge statement on reducing energy consumption in hospitals:

-**How might we optimise the performance and energy efficiency of existing Air Handling Units while ensuring good thermal comfort for patients and staff, and meeting hospital operational requirements?**
+<div class="row" style="font-size:22px; color: #a6221c; background-color: #f3f3f3; padding: 20px 20px 20px 20px;">How might we optimise the performance and energy efficiency of existing Air Handling Units while ensuring good thermal comfort for patients and staff, and meeting hospital operational requirements?</div>

 #### Waste Management

 [CapitaLand]() is sponsoring the following challenge statement to find a way to collect and manage waste data at their premises:

-<div class="row" style="font-size:22px; font-weight: 700; color: #a6221c; background-color: #f3f3f3; padding: 20px 20px 20px 20px;">How might we design a digital solution that can collect, aggregate and report waste data from large commercial properties?</div>
+<div class="row" style="font-size:22px; color: #a6221c; background-color: #f3f3f3; padding: 20px 20px 20px 20px;">How might we design a digital solution that can collect, aggregate and report waste data from large commercial properties?</div>

 #### Car-Lite